|

 Farrel Morris

-Jai Winding and Shane Keister
+Billy Payne, Jai Winding and Shane Keister

-Buddy Spicher & Byron Berline
+Buddy Spicher and Byron Berline

 Jay Dee Maness and Lloyd Green